-The Race Against Racism (RAR) got its start in 2011 with one goal; to provide a positive environment for people of all backgrounds to gather and promote an active, healthy lifestyle while encouraging positive police community relations.
-Runners, walkers and rollers have the choice to participate in the 2.5km, 5km, 10km or half marathon.
+The Race Against Racism (RAR) got its start in 2011 with one goal; to provide a positive environment for people of all backgrounds to gather and promote an active, healthy lifestyle while encouraging positive relationships between police and the community.
+Runners, walkers and rollers unite through the 5km route with one common goal; to end racism.

-The City of Saskatoon’s Cultural Diversity and Race Relations Committee along with the Running Room have been key partners from the beginning.
-The Running Room hosts the Race and online registration.
+The City of Saskatoon’s Cultural Diversity and Race Relations Committee have been key partners from the beginning.
+Our partner, Brainsport is the host of the race.